massimilianotamborrino/SMCABCFHN/README.md

 The R-package is written and maintained by Massimiliano Tamborrino (firstname dot secondname at warwick.ac.uk).

 # What can you find in the package
 In this package, we provide the code for the SMC-ABC algorithm using Gaussian kernel proposal, either the canonical version ('standard') or its optimased version ('olcml').
-We also accommodate the code for having both canonical ('canonical') and "model-based" ('model-based') summary statistics.
+We also accommodate the code for having both canonical ('canonical') and "structure-based" ('structure-based') summary statistics.

-The main routine is "SMCABCFHN_numbersim.R", which performs SMC-ABC with automatically decreasing tolerance levels, and user-specified: 1) prior ('unif','lognormal','exp'); 2) sampler ('standard' or 'olcm'); 3) summary statistics ('canonical' or 'model-based'); 4) computational budget, i.e., total number of model simulations to run.
+The main routine is "SMCABCFHN_numbersim.R", which performs SMC-ABC with automatically decreasing tolerance levels, and user-specified: 1) prior ('unif','lognormal','exp'); 2) sampler ('standard' or 'olcm'); 3) summary statistics ('canonical' or 'structure-based'); 4) computational budget, i.e., total number of model simulations to run.

 # How to install the package
 * Tools/Install packages/ select the source folder